 Once they learn the benefits and pleasures, however, sex lube may find a permanent home in their "sexual preparedness kit," right alongside the condoms and the delay spray.

 Sex lubricant has many useful applications to make sex better, including but not limited to:

 A dry vagina can be sensitive to a female partner, especially a young adult or middle-aged partner.

 Society correlates it with older women and/or low libido, however, that is a common misconception.

 Although less vaginal secretion does correlate with menopause, a woman can experience a dry vagina during arousal for many reasons, including:

 Regardless of the cause or the age of the woman, a penis in a dry vagina can cause chafing and other forms of discomfort.

 The walls of the vagina could even tear or abrade, creating pathways for sexually transmitted infections like HIV or syphilis to enter the bloodstream.

 Restricted in its ability to move freely, condoms may experience increased sliding friction, possibly causing it to wear out and break.

-Lubricant is an easy solution to make a sexual encounter more pleasurable and safer.
+Personal lubricant is an easy solution to make any sexual encounter more pleasurable and safer.